iterative/ldb-resources/README.md

 The main use case for LDB arises when a data scientist wishes to create and maintain a persistent collection of cloud-based objects that are grouped into datasets by some logical criteria (e.g. annotated with a certain class, created at given time, satisfy a particular name pattern, etc).

-These virtual datasets can then be shared and versioned within LDB, which makes collaboration on dataset membership state (cloning, merging, splitting, adding, and removing objects) easily manageable and reproducible.
+These datasets can then be shared and versioned within LDB, which makes collaboration on dataset membership state (cloning, merging, splitting, adding, and removing objects) easily manageable and reproducible.

 Whenever a dataset needs to be instantiated (for instance, to run a model experiment), LDB copies all relevant objects from storage into the model workspace and compiles linked annotations.
 Since storage is immutable and all dataset membership state is kept within LDB, the workspace can be safely erased after the experiment is complete.